All about the Grade 182 "Special"

 Total production of the Old Eagle line was about 140,000 watches, blocked from SN 508001 to SN 700000, although nothing above SN 648000 has been reported.
 It's likely that production stopped at this point in favor of the New Eagle Series, leaving a gap of 52,000 watches unaccounted for.
 The first known advertisement for the Old Eagle Series is dated 1896, with no mention of it in earlier ads.
 It was apparently intended to replace both the Models 2 and 3 as lower-grade versions, although there isn't much difference between the Model 3 and Model 6, and it's not clear exactly when the Models 6 and 7 were retired, since both Old and New Eagle are listed in the 1904 catalog.

-No company records have survived and all date returns are based on advertising.
+All date returns are based on catalogs and period advertising.
 Type in the serial number to see when yours was made.

 The Eagle Series Contract Grades